 She is survived by her husband: Wayne Poteat, eight sisters: Mary Vann (Devon) of Ft.
 Washington, MD; Gerdean, Hope, and Dynetta Farmer of Milton, NC; Suezatte Bailey (Reginald) of Danville, VA; and Veronica Wilkerson (Marcus) of Roxboro, NC.
 Three brothers: John Farmer (Yuvette) of Roxboro, NC, David Farmer (Edith) and William Leon Farmer (Renee) of Milton, NC along with many nieces, nephews and friends.

-in memory of Maggie Louise (Farmer) Poteat, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Maggie Louise (Farmer) Poteat, please visit our floral store.